 There are also some other types of weather alerts you may not have heard of.
 These include Short Term Forecasts and Special Weather Statements that don't meet criteria to technically be warnings, but are still impactful.
 These would also get streamlined into a similar plain language statement.
 Example:

-The SURVEY only takes 5 to 10 minutes to complete and your answers help shape the future of weather alerts.
+only takes 5 to 10 minutes to complete and your answers help shape the future of weather alerts.
 You can also e-mail email@example.com with comments.
 Public comment is open through late August 2020 and a final recommendation will come in September 2020.

 WeatherNation meteorologists Steve Glazier & Joe Astolfi contributed to this article.